nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Adding Dates

-1. Adding an Date
+1. Adding a Date
     * Type the following add command into the text field.<br>
       `add name/Cleon age/22 gender/F height/176 horoscope/Taurus income/3000`
     * Press enter.
-    * Expected: The GUI shows the added Date in the LoveBook.
+    * Expected: The GUI shows the added date in the LoveBook.

 ### Best Match Dates

-1. Getting the best match using your Date Preferences
+1. Getting the best match using your Date Preferences [Ensure that you have added at least 1 Date]
     * Type the following best match command into the text field.<br>
       `bestMatch`
     * Press enter.